-The Customer Owned Banking Association (COBA) has called for financial regulation reforms to deliver a more equitable Australian banking sector.
+The Customer Owned Banking Association has called for financial regulation reforms to deliver a more equitable Australian banking sector.

 COBA has released a discussion paper on competitive neutrality in the banking system, highlighting its concerns regarding the increasing dominance of the four major banks.